SoftUni-Internal/interactive-content/EN/08-XML-Processing/02-jaxb.md

 </vehicle>
 ```

-We named the list of cars as **cars** but it could have been any name.
+We named the list of cars as **cars** but you can choose any name you want.

 ## @XmlTransient